 The Department of Home Affairs encourages organisations to consider FOCI risks as part of their broader risk management and due diligence processes.
 FOCI risk management can provide long-term benefits to organisational cyber and physical security.
 It can also prevent reputational damage and losses to commercial competitiveness.

-You should refer to the guidance when assessing a technology product or service for procurement.
+You should refer to the guidance when you assess a technology product or service for procurement.

-The vendor review questionnaire is a preliminary assessment tool that will help you determine if you need a full FOCI risk assessment.
-The vendor review questionnaire takes approximately 60-90 minutes to complete.
-As you gain familiarity with the questions and resources, the questionnaire should take less time to complete.
+The vendor review questionnaire is a preliminary assessment tool that will help you check if you need a full FOCI risk assessment.
+The questionnaire takes approximately 60-90 minutes to complete.
+As you become familiar with the questions and resources, the questionnaire should take less time to complete.

-A simple to follow and printable template of the vendor review questionnaire and a completed example are available in the guidance.
+A simple to follow and printable template of the vendor review questionnaire is available in the guidance.
+There is also a completed example.

 The guidance also has a non-exhaustive list of publicly available resources to refer to when you complete the vendor review questionnaire.

-The information you gather as part of conducting the risk assessment is a point-in-time assessment which your organisation should review throughout the procurement lifecycle.
+The information you gather as part of conducting the risk assessment is a point-in-time assessment, which your organisation should review periodically.

 Other considerations

 The guidance does not provide an exhaustive list of security concerns associated with FOCI.
-Companies and organisations should not use it as a single source for supply chain risk mitigation information that will protect them from all possible activities of foreign interference, sabotage and espionage.
+Organisations should not rely on it alone for supply chain risk mitigation information, or to protect them from all potential acts of foreign interference, sabotage and espionage.

-Companies and organisations should always supplement the processes in this guidance with organisational risk management arrangements and the broader supply chain risk considerations.
-You can find this information at
+Organisations should always supplement the processes in this guidance with organisational risk management arrangements and broader supply chain risk considerations.
+You can find this information at Cyber Supply Chain Risk Management.

 Documents